nleiva/aws-testbed/README.md

 ## Running a network topology

-Once in the VM, you can run any of the examples in the [lab folder](lab).
-[Containerlab](https://github.com/srl-labs/containerlab) is already installed and does all the magic here.
-For example, a simple topology with two [FRR](https://frrouting.org/) routers connected back-to-back is in [lab/frr/](lab/frr/topology.yml), so you change directory (`cd lab/frr/`) and from there you can execute:
+Once in the VM, you can run any of the examples in the [lab folder](lab) in the `$HOME` directory.
+[Containerlab](https://github.com/srl-labs/containerlab) is installed and does all the magic here.
+For example, a simple topology with two [FRR](https://frrouting.org/) routers connected back-to-back as described in [lab/frr/](lab/frr/topology.yml) can be run by changing directory (`cd lab/frr/`) and executing from there:

 ```bash
 sudo clab deploy --topo topology.yml